Injury prevention for tennis and other racket sports

-The exercises we recommend to build the rhomboids, mid trapezius and serratus anterior for scapula stabilisation include standing row using resistance bands, swiss ball dumbbell reverse flies, or wide grip bent over row using weights.
+The exercises we recommend to build the rhomboids, mid trapezius, and serratus anterior for scapula stabilisation include standing row using resistance bands, swiss ball dumbbell reverse flies, or wide grip bent over row using weights.
 Incline press-ups are a good remedial exercise to build up to full press-ups, which strengthen the arms, back, and chest.

 The lower back is an area of the body that is prone to regular stresses, especially during the arch on the topspin second serve and overhead strokes.
 Therefore, it is important to incorporate rotation and extension to mimic the service action.
 A common overuse injury is due to a weak and short quadratus lumborum, a muscle that attaches the rib cage to the spine and top of the pelvis.

 Another aspect of back stabilisation involves developing good core strength.
 The plank and side plank are key exercises to achieve this.
 Throughout the exercise, you should activate your core by pulling in your stomach and contracting your glutes (buttocks).
 There should be no sagging of the hips or rising of the gluts, and you should remain along a linear plane throughout the hold.
 It is important to keep perfect form.
 As they are isometric exercises, you should try to build up the amount of time you can stay in the position without your back sagging.
 Ideally, hold the plank for one minute, then the side plank for one minute on both sides.
 An advanced version of the side plank incorporates raising the top leg; this requires additional stabilization and activates the hip abductors

 Elbows & Wrists